Feel the comfort and relaxation that a hot drink can give you with a Turmeric Tea recipe!

 Turmeric

-Fresh turmeric looks like a combination of ginger and carrot in texture and color.
-It has an earthy, bitter, and citrusy flavor which makes it perfect for mixing with other sweet and savory herbs and spices.
+Fresh turmeric looks like a combination of ginger and carrot because of its color and skin.
+Since it has an earthy, citrus, and bitter flavor, it’s one of the best spices for sweet and savory drinks and dishes

 Lemon